UgoChiori/UgoChiori/README.md

 - Learning new technologies and best practices

 ### 🎯 Beyond Code
 Before transitioning into tech, I spent **15 years as a baker**, perfecting recipes and delivering excellence—skills that translate well into software development: precision, creativity, and problem-solving.
-Outside of coding, you’ll find me **bowling, working out, or enjoying a great cup of coffee**.
+Outside of coding, you’ll find me **bowling, working out, or enjoying a cup of coffee while looking up expensive houses in different timezones with my ₦2,000 in my account**.

 ### 📫 Let’s Connect
 Feel free to reach out at **ugochiori@gmail.com**—I’m always open to interesting conversations and collaborations!